What is SynBioBeta?

 Director of Educational Services & New Business Development

-Kate Wildauer received her bachelor’s in Business Administration from Villanova University and a Master’s in Microbiology from Thomas Jefferson University.
-Her 20 years experience includes positions in oncology research, clinical data coordination, project management, training, business development and services director for a non-profit organization.
-She founded and ran a successful business for 10 years and served as adjunct faculty at Villanova.
+Kate Wildauer directs SynBioBeta’s educational efforts and is responsible for business development efforts to encourage new companies to enhance corporate visibility through advertising and sponsorship.
+She earned an undergraduate degree in Business Administration from Villanova University and a Master’s in Microbiology from Thomas Jefferson University.
+Her 20 years experience includes positions in oncology research, clinical data coordination, project management, training, business development, and services director for a non-profit organization.
+Kate also founded and ran a successful business for 10 years and served as adjunct faculty at Villanova.

 Course Instructor & Consultant

-Dr. Josh Gilmore received his PhD in Chemistry from University of California Berkeley in 2007 with Matt Francis while studying protein attachment to synthetic surfaces.
+Josh Gilmore leverages his deep understanding of biology and business to advise synthetic biology startups on technology strategy, research and development efforts, and market research.
+Josh received his PhD in Chemistry from University of California Berkeley in 2007 with Matt Francis while studying protein attachment to synthetic surfaces.
 He performed his postdoctoral work with Professor Jay Keasling at the Joint BioEnergy Institute and SynBERC, learning how synthetic biology can be applied to biofuel production and DNA control mechanisms.
 He has extensive teaching experience and was a back-to-back outstanding student instructor for organic chemistry at University of California Berkeley.
-He is currently a consultant for synthetic biology start-up companies.